coldshrine/study-notes/books/an-elegant-puzzle.md

 ## Final Note

 You can become less busy by prioritising tasks with the goal of reducing your overall workload.
 Avoid the common misconception that being busy equates to being productive.

+# Communities of Learning

+To build effective communities of learning, consider the following recommended approaches:

+---

+## Key Strategies

+1. **Be a Facilitator, Not a Lecturer**
+   Encourage learning from peers rather than relying solely on a single presenter.

+2. **Brief Presentations, Long Discussions**
+   Limit the presentation to around five minutes, then move into extended discussions.

+3. **Small Breakout Groups**
+   Create small, safe spaces for individuals to learn and engage in discussions.
+This ensures everyone has a chance to participate.

+4. **Bringing Learning to the Full Group**
+   Allow each breakout group to share their discussions and insights with the larger group.

+5. **Choose Topics That People Already Know About**
+   Select topics that participants are familiar with or have considered before to drive meaningful conversations.

+6. **Encourage Tenured Folks to Attend**
+   Senior or tenured members often skip these sessions.
+Encourage their participation to enrich discussions.

+7. **Optional Pre-Reads**
+   Provide a list of optional pre-reads to help participants prepare and engage more effectively.

+8. **Checking In**
+   Begin by having each participant give a 20-30 second introduction, including:
+   - Their name.
+   - Their team.
+   - One sentence about what’s on their mind.

+---

+By fostering a collaborative environment, these strategies can help create impactful and engaging learning communities.

+# Consider the Team You Have for Senior Positions

+Promoting internal candidates for senior positions requires careful evaluation.
+Announcing each position and allowing individuals to apply is only the beginning.
+The real challenge lies in the evaluation process.

+---

+## Key Evaluation Categories

+When assessing candidates for senior roles, ensure they are tested in the following areas:

+1. **Partnership**
+   Have they demonstrated effective collaboration with peers and the team they've managed?

+2. **Execution**
+   Are they capable of supporting the team in achieving operational excellence?

+3. **Vision**
+   Can they articulate a compelling and energising vision for their team's future state and scope?

+4. **Strategy**
+   Are they able to identify the necessary steps to turn their vision into reality?

+5. **Spoken and Written Communication**
+   Can they effectively explain complex topics in both written and verbal forms?

+6. **Stakeholder Management**
+   Do they make others, particularly executives, feel heard and valued?

+---

+## Tools for Testing Candidates

+To evaluate these categories, use the following tools:

+1. **Peer and Team Feedback**
+   Collect written feedback from peers and the team.
+Actively listen to dissenters and consider their concerns.

+2. **90-Day Plan**
+   Ask the candidate to create a 90-day plan outlining how they would transition into the role and their initial priorities.

+3. **Vision/Strategy Document**
+   Have the candidate write a document detailing:
+   - Where the team will be in two to three years (vision).
+   - The steps to get there (strategy).

+4. **Vision/Strategy Presentation**
+   Request the candidate to present their vision/strategy document to a group of three to four peers.

+5. **Executive Presentation**
+   Have the candidate present their strategy document one-on-one to an executive.

+---